 Until March 7, 2020, when the Remote Power Patent expired, the Company had been actively engaged in licensing its Remote Power Patent (U.S. Patent No. 6,218,930).
-As of March 7, 2020, the Company had twenty-seven (27) license agreements with respect to its Remote Power Patent.
 As a result of the expiration of the Remote Power Patent, the Company no longer receives licensing revenue for its Remote Power Patent for any period subsequent to the expiration date (March 7, 2020).
-As a result of the decision on September 24, 2020 of the U.S. Court of Appeals for the Federal Circuit to overturn the District Court's judgment of non-infringement that resulted from the Company's trial with Hewlett-Packard involving the Remote Power Patent, the Company believed that Cisco Systems, Inc. ("Cisco"), the largest licensee of the Remote Power Patent, was obligated to pay the Company royalties that accrued but were not paid beginning in the fourth quarter of 2017 through the expiration of the Remote Power Patent.
+However, subsequent to the expiration date of the Remote Power Patent, the Company has received and may continue to receive licensing revenue from certain licensees for periods prior to March 7, 2020.
 On March 30, 2021, the Company entered into an amendment (the "Amendment") to the Settlement and License Agreement, dated May 25, 2011, between the Company and Cisco (the "Agreement").
 Pursuant to the Amendment, Cisco paid \$18,692,000 to the Company in April 2021 to resolve a dispute relating to Cisco's contractual obligation to pay royalties under the Agreement to the Company for the period beginning in the fourth quarter of 2017 through March 7, 2020 (when the Remote Power Patent expired) with respect to licensing the Remote Power Patent (see Note I[2] hereof).
-The Company also believes that NETGEAR, Inc. ("Netgear"), another licensee of the Remote Power Patent, is obligated to pay the Company may receive additional revenue related to its Remote Power Patent from Hewlett-Packard depending upon the outcome of the new trial scheduled to commence on August 2, 2021 as a result of the Federal Circuit's decision in September 2020 (see Note I[1] hereof).
+The Company also believes that NETGEAR, Inc. ("Netgear"), another licensee of the Remote Power Patent, is obligated to pay the Company royalties that accrued but were not paid during the same period.
+The Company has commenced litigation against Netgear (see Note I[5] hereof).
+In addition, on July 26, 2021, the Company entered into a settlement agreement with Hewlett-Packard pursuant to which Hewlett-Packard has agreed to pay the Company \$17,000,000 in full settlement of a patent litigation (see Note O hereof).